-In the event of a fundamental change that is not a liquidation event (Fundamental Change), under the Exchangeable Note Indenture, the Company will be required to pay each holder of an Exchangeable Note the greater of three times the outstanding
+In the event of a fundamental change that is not a liquidation event (Fundamental Change), under the Exchangeable Notes Indenture, the Company will be required to pay each holder of an Exchangeable Note the greater of three times the outstanding principal amount of such Exchangeable Note and the consideration that would be received by the holder of such Exchangeable Note, in connection with such Fundamental Change, if the holder had exchanged its note for ordinary shares immediately prior to the consummation of such Fundamental Change, plus any accrued and unpaid interest.
+The Derivative liability, representing the change of control feature, was recorded at a fair value of \$992 at March 31.
+2022.

 The fair value of each component of the Derivative liability was determined using the binomial option pricing model, and in the case of the change of control component, in combination with a DCF analysis, without consideration of transaction costs, which represents a Level 3 basis of fair value measurement.
-The key inputs to valuing the Derivative liability as of September 30, 2021 include the terms of the Exchangeable Notes Indenture, the Company's share price and market capitalization, the expected annual volatility of the Company's ordinary shares, management's assumption regarding the probability of a Fundamental Change pursuant to the terms of the Exchangeable Notes Indenture, and the risk-free interest rate.
+The key inputs to valuing the Derivative liability as of March 31, 2022 include the terms of the Exchangeable Notes Indenture, the Company's share price and market capitalization, the expected annual volatility of the Company's ordinary shares, management's assumption regarding the probability of a Fundamental Change pursuant to the terms of the Exchangeable Notes Indenture, and the risk-free interest rate.
 Fair value measurements are highly sensitive to changes in these inputs and significant changes in these inputs could result in a significantly higher or lower fair value.

-The following table presents the changes in fair value of the Company's Derivative liability for the nine months ended September 30, 2021:
+The following table presents the changes in fair value of the Company's Derivative liability for the three months ended March 31, 2022:

+March 31, 2022

-Balance at December 31, 2020 \$ 28,865
+Balance at December 31, 2021 \$ 6,058

-Conversion of Exchangeable Notes (80,512)
+Conversion of Exchangeable Notes

-Adjustment to fair value 60,830
+Adjustment to fair value (1,607)

-Balance at September 30, 2021 \$ 9,183
+Balance at period end \$ 4,451